Naturhistoriska/NRM-DNA-lab/doc/dds/README.md

   `$HOME/bin`, and make it executable.)
 8. Exit the screen session  (`exit`)
-9. If you have created a folder for a PI, then the user- and group permissions are set to you.
+9. If you have created a folder for a PI, then the user- and group permissions are set to your user.
 Make sure others have read permissions to all files and folders.
 In addition, it is probably a good idea to also remove write permission for files (to avoid deletion).
 For example: